 Real circuits do not operate in a world with fixed values of device parameters, power supplies and environmental data.
 Even if a ngspice output offers 5 digits or more of precision, this should not mislead you thinking that your circuits will behave exactly the same.
-All physical parameters influencing a circuit (e.g. MOS Source/drain resistance, threshold voltage, transconductance) are distributed parameters, often following a Gaussian distribution with a mean value μ and a standard deviation σ .
+All physical parameters influencing a circuit (e.g. MOS Source/drain resistance, threshold voltage, transconductance) are distributed parameters, often following a Gaussian distribution with a mean value $\mu$ and a standard deviation $\sigma$ .

 To obtain circuits operating reliably under varying parameters, it might be necessary to simulate them taking certain parameter spreads into account. ngspice offers several methods supporting this task.
 A powerful random number generator is working in the background.
-Its seed value is derived from the process id upon start-up of ngspice.
-If you need reproducible random numbers, you may start ngspice setting the command set rndseed=<int value> into spinit or .spiceinit.
-The following three chapters offer a short introduction to the statistical methods available in ngspice.
-The diversity of approaches stems from historical reasons, and from some efforts to make ngspice compatible to other simulators.
+It is not providing true random numbers, but a long sequence of pseudo random numbers.
+This sequence depends on a seed value.
+The same seed value will deliver the same sequence of random numbers.